-Directors and Restricted Employees are reminded they must seek prior written approval in accordance with section 3.6 of this Policy before undertaking any Trading in Company Securities.
+Directors and Restricted Employees are reminded they must seek prior written approval in accordance with paragraph 3.5 of this Policy before undertaking any Trading in Company Securities.

 Approval to enter into a margin loan or similar funding arrangement can be withdrawn if new information comes to light or there is a change in circumstances.